artyfarty/OnStepX.io/README.md

 ## Current features
 * Config files can be under .gitignore
-* You can set focuser home positions to min or max, not only middle.

 ## Planned features
 * Fix flashing of ESP8266 over SKR